DimensionElementComponentAdd TM1 Function: How to Use, Examples and Syntax

 DimensionElementComponentAdd adds an existing element in a TM1 dimension into a hierarchy as a child of another element.
-With this function, you can define what the weight of the element is to determine if the values are to be added or subtracted from the parent.
+In other words, it is used to create rollups.

 Syntax of DimensionElementComponentAdd